Unpaid Leaves of Absence (Instructional)

 - Medical Examination

-A staff member returning from a medical leave may be required to provide a physician’s statement releasing the staff member to return to work, and noting restrictions, if any.
+A staff member returning from an unpaid medical leave may be required to provide a physician’s statement releasing the staff member to return to work, and noting restrictions, if any.

 The University may require, without cost to the staff member, that a physician or physicians of its choosing examine the staff member and provide evidence of ability to return to work that is acceptable to the University before being returned to active employment.

-- Return Before the Expiration of a Leave
+- Return Before the Expiration of an Unpaid Leave

-A staff member’s return to work before the expiration of a leave or extension is at the discretion of the department head and the dean or director.
+A staff member’s return to work before the expiration of an unpaid leave or extension is at the discretion of the department head and the dean or director.

 * For procedures related to notifying the Vice President and Secretary of the University of candidacy for, or election or appointment to public office, see Regents’ Bylaw 5.13, “Governmental Activities.”